-4. At Perran-ar-Worthal, staff encourage all home learning tasks to be completed on time and to a good standard.
+4. At Perran-ar-Worthal, it is expected that all home learning tasks set will be completed on time and to a good standard.
 Each class teacher will set home learning on a set day each week and will expect home learning to be completed and returned within the timescale set.